Dishantkharkar/Book_Recommendation_System/README.md

 ## Introduction

-The Book Recommender System is built using collaborative filtering techniques that analyze user behavior and patterns to recommend books.
+The Book Recommender System is built using collaborative filtering techniques that analyze user behaviour and patterns to recommend books.
 It leverages data on user interactions with books, such as ratings and reviews, to make personalized suggestions.
 The goal is to provide users with tailored book recommendations that match their tastes and preferences, leading to a more satisfying reading experience.

 ## How It Works